 So, how exactly are solar panels installed on your roof?
-Let’s break it down so that it’s easy to understand.
+Let’s break it down.

 If you want to learn more about solar and what it would take to get solar installed on your home, reach out to Sun Badger today!
 The quote and consultation are both completely free.
 We’ll help you determine how much solar you’d need to supplement your electric bill and what you can do right now to start making your home more energy-efficient.